ReactionMechanismGenerator/RMG-Py/documentation/source/measure/api/introduction.rst

 implementation details of MEASURE - e.g. if you are trying to modify the codebase - this document is for you.
-If you are simply trying to learn how to generate phenomenological rate coefficients with MEASURE, you should switch to the :ref:`usersguide`.
-If you want to know the mathematical basis for the master equation methods used by measure, you should read the :ref:`theory`.
+If you are simply trying to learn how to generate phenomenological rate coefficients with MEASURE, you should switch to the :ref:`measureusersguide`.
+If you want to know the mathematical basis for the master equation methods used by measure, you should read the :ref:`measuretheoryguide`.
 (In fact, if you haven't already, you may wish to read these documents first before continuing.)

 The source for MEASURE is split across a number of Python and Cython modules.
 Each section of the developers' guide references a different module: